-Investing in our ordinary shares involves a high degree of risk.
-You should carefully consider the risks described below, as well as the other information in this prospectus, including our consolidated financial statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations," before deciding whether to invest in our ordinary shares.
+Investing in the ADSs involves a high degree of risk.
+You should carefully consider the risks described below, as well as the other information in this prospectus, including our consolidated financial statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations," before deciding whether to invest in the ADSs.
 The occurrence of any of the events or developments described below could harm our business, financial condition, results of operations and growth prospects.
-In such an event, the market price of our ordinary shares could decline, and you may lose all or part of your investment.
+In such an event, the market price of the ADSs could decline, and you may lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.